Kmeiklejohn/dirwatcher/README.md

 # dirwatcher

-A Long running program that will watch for a directory for a magic word in a file.
+A Long running program that will watch a directory for a magic word in a file.